DaniSF11/The-Judgement/README.md

 ### Description of the Project:

-The Judgment is an action Metroidvania developed by the recently formed HollyStudios (Grupo E).
+The Judgment is an action Metroidvania.
 This videogames takes place in the devasted land of Salheim, once a pacific land and now a damned place where demons inhabit.
 Our main character, Lycoris, will enrole in a mission to search for her father Ignurse, who disappered in odd circunstances.
 Lycoris will have to face the daunting challenge of fighting Emperor Behase and his six sentinels of darkness.

+Developed by the recently formed HollyStudios (Grupo E - Los Ángeles De Alfie)

 ### Disclaimer:
 ATENCIÓN: Esta página simula la campaña de microfinanciación